PopovEvgeniy/mugenconfigeditor/readme.txt

 About program modification

 The code is included in the source.zip archive.
-It can be compiled under Lazarus 2.2.6 or higher.
+It can be compiled under Lazarus 3.6 or higher.

 Change log

 1.0 — 1.6.6 — Old builds.
-1.6.7 – Program was totally rewritten.
+1.6.7 – The program was totally rewritten.
 1.6.8 — 1.7.1 — Small changes in the source code.
 1.7.1.0.1 – Documentation updated.
 1.7.2 — System integration is removed.
 1.7.3 — 1.7.4 — Small changes.
-1.7.5 — Source code adapted to the new version of Lazarus.
+1.7.5 — The source code adapted to the new version of Lazarus.
 1.7.6 — 1.7.7 — Small changes.
 1.7.7.1 — Documentation updated.
 1.7.8 — Small changes.
 1.7.8.1 — Documentation updated.
+1.7.9 — Small changes.